ssbc/jitdb/README.md

 some after processing that you wouldn't create and index for, but the overhead of decoding the buffers is small enough that I don't think it makes sense.

+### all(operation, cb)

+Just like paginate except this will return all results given the operation.

 ### querySeq(operation, seq, cb)